graphql-dotnet/server/README.md

 | `HandleWebSocketSubProtocolNotSupportedAsync` | Writes a '400 Invalid WebSocket sub-protocol.' message to the output. |

-Below is a sample of custom middleware to change the response content type to `application/json`, rather than the default of `application/graphql-response+json`:
+Below is a sample of custom middleware to change the response content type to `application/json`, regardless of the value of the HTTP 'Accept' header or default value set in the options:

 ```csharp
 class MyMiddleware<TSchema> : GraphQLHttpMiddleware<TSchema>